 We’re in the Dandenong Ranges of Victoria on the outskirts of Melbourne, Australia.
 Off the beaten path, nestled in a lush glade, lies the sanctuary of William Ricketts, the man behind nearly one hundred clay sculptures disguised amidst the rainforest.
 A ghostly fairytale experience, faces of men, women and children appear perched on rocks or observing from a tree as we make our way down pathways leading to moss-covered small grottos.

-Rickett was a not particularly experienced or technically superior potter, but chose art and sculpture to express his respect for the Aboriginal people, a culture he spent so many years learning from and interacting with.
-Although he was not Aboriginal by blood, he considered himself adopted by Australia’s indigenous people.
+Rickett was a not particularly experienced or technically superior potter, but chose art and sculpture to express his respect for the indigenous people, a culture he spent so many years learning from and interacting with.
+Although he was not native by blood, he considered himself adopted by Australia’s original inhabitants.
 In the 1950s, he went to live with the Pitjantjatjara and Arrernte tribes in central Australia, exploring and discovering their way of life.
 In several of his sculptures, William depicts himself alongside his ethereal indigenous protectors of the rainforest.

 William Ricketts lived and worked on this site in Victoria from the 1930s until his death in 1993, creating his sculptures from a giant kiln in a small hut which still stands in the sanctuary today with one of his last unfinished works, untouched, forever waiting to join his tribesmen in the bushland.